camilorojasg/energy-chart/README.md

 # energy-chart
-JavaScript snippet of a chart of energy consumption with power factor
+JavaScript snippet of a chart of energy consumption with power factor.

 ![Example](./img/energy-chart.png)